 Jack Slade, Jericho’s personal assistant, was urged to make it in double time to Home Depot as in the ring, All In’s pre-show was live.
-Chris said while the hunt for paint was on, Penta brought him a mask that was a different style from the one he was wearing for his match which was another eye-roller.
-Chris was not worried about the different styles of the costume, but he knew the difference in color would have made the surprise dead on arrival.
+While the hunt for paint was on, Chris said Penta brought him a mask that was a different style from the one he was wearing for his match, which was another eye-roller.
+Chris was not worried about the costume’s different styles, but he knew the color difference would have made the surprise dead on arrival.

 Jack Slade, who was a guest on this episode of Talk Is Jericho, had the honors of telling the story of his heroic adventure to Home Depot to retrieve gold paint: